kbroman/ProgrammingNotes/linux_on_mac.md

    - it started up automatically; use `uwmadison.vpn.wisc.edu` as the portal and `broman_1` as the user name

+8. Direct-connect computers via ethernet

+    - My Mac Pro has a second ethernet port, which I'm using to directly connect to a laptop
+    - On Mac Pro in Network settings, there are separate lines for the two ethernet jacks; for the jack of interest:
+      - changed the name under "Identity"
+      - Under IPv4, selected "Manual" and entered address 10.0.0.1 and netmask 255.255.255.0 and de-selected DNS
+    - On my linux laptop in Network settings, I clicked "+" next to "Wired" to add another profile
+      - changed the name under "Identify"
+      - Under IPv4, selected "Manual" and entered address 10.0.0.2 and netmask 255.255.255.0 and de-selected DNS

-8. Copy .bashrc from broster2 laptop
+9. Copy .bashrc from broster2 laptop

-9. Copy wallpapers from broster2 laptop, in `~/Pictures/Wallpaper` and
+10. Copy wallpapers from broster2 laptop, in `~/Pictures/Wallpaper` and
     change background using Settings -> Desktop -> Background; then "Add Picture" and select it.

-10. Test webcam by installing cheese (like photobooth on Mac)
+11. Test webcam by installing cheese (like photobooth on Mac)

     ```
     sudo apt install cheese
     cheese
     ```

-11. Install zoom from within Pop!_Shop
+12. Install zoom from within Pop!_Shop

-12. Set up ssh + connect to github
+13. Set up ssh + connect to github

    - [created new ssh key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
    - installed xclip with `sudo apt install xclip`